ImKnownAsG/BalanceTracker/README.md

 # BalanceTracker
 From a given starting point, trace backwards or forwards through a series of transactions

-Potetial uses:
+### Potetial uses:

-  -Inventory Balance
+Inventory Balance

-  -Bank Account Balance
+Bank Account Balance